Constructing a gravitational wave analysis pipeline for extremely large mass ratio inspirals: Conclusion

 \section{Conclusion}

 In this work, we have developed a three-stage hierarchical semi-coherent pipeline for the search of long-lived \ac{XMRI} signals, specifically focusing on a brown dwarf orbiting Sgr~A*.
 Using simulated TianQin observations, we demonstrate that the pipeline robustly recovers the full set of parameters characterizing the system.
-Our results show that with a 90-day observation window, the intrinsic parameters ($f_0, e_0, s, M$) are determined with a precision of $\mathcal{O}(10^{-3})$ or better.
-Notably, the recovered Sgr~A* mass and spin magnitude achieve relative errors of $0.19\%$ and $0.1\%$, respectively, while the spin orientation is localized with an absolute precision of $1.8^\circ$.
+Our results show that with a 90-day observation window, the intrinsic parameters ($f_0, e_0, s, M$) are determined with a precision of $\mathcal{O}(10^{-4})$ or better.
+Notably, the recovered Sgr~A* mass and spin magnitude achieve relative errors of $0.0025\%$ and $0.056\%$, respectively, while the spin inclination angle is constrained with an angular precision of $0.37^\circ$.

-Furthermore, we show that the extrinsic parameters can be consistently reconstructed from the maximum-likelihood estimators, with the secondary mass $m$ achieving a relative error of $2\times10^{-3}$.
+Furthermore, we show that the extrinsic parameters can be consistently reconstructed from the maximum-likelihood estimators, with the secondary mass $m$ achieving a relative error of $6.4\times10^{-2}$.
 This level of precision complements current electromagnetic constraints on the mass of Sgr~A* derived from stellar orbits~\cite{Ghez:2008ms,2019A&A...625L..10G} and significantly surpasses the resolution of spin estimates (both in magnitude and direction) obtained from horizon-scale imaging~\cite{EventHorizonTelescope:2022wkp}.
 Such gravitational-wave measurements provide a purely gravity-based probe of black hole properties, offering a unique and high-precision test of the Kerr metric in the strong-field regime without the systematic uncertainties inherent in astrophysical modeling of electromagnetic emissions.

 In conclusion, hierarchical semi-coherent strategies offer a computationally efficient and reliable solution for analyzing long-duration signals in space-based gravitational-wave data.
 This approach is directly extensible to longer observing times and more complex systems, providing a foundation for high-precision galactic archaeology and fundamental physics tests in the era of space-borne detectors.